The Fairbairn Sykes Fighting Knives

 Picture

-Two sheaths, one commercial with reinforced chape at the tip, and the other field modified to reinforce/replace the frog.
+Two sheaths, one bottom one is a commercial style with reinforced chape at the tip, and the other one is field modified to reinforce/replace the frog.

 Picture

-BELOW: Sheath for an unkown knife but had a nickle plated P-2 stamped N.G.K. in it when I bought it.
+Below: Sheath for an unknown knife but had a nickle plated P-2 stamped N.G.K. in it when I bought it.
 The frog is actually twice as long as it appears.
 It has been folded back and laced in place.
 The actual frog is as long as those on V-42 sheaths.

 Picture

-BELOW: A fine sheath handmade specifically for a Wilkinson Sword Co.
-Nickle plated P-2
+Below: A fine sheath handmade specifically for a Wilkinson Sword Co.
+Nickle plated P-2.
+I has a typically American "lift the dot" strap fastener.

 Picture